 Personal data, for example, name, address, email address or telephone number of an affected person is processed in accordance with the General Data Protection Regulation (GDPR) and the country-specific data protection provisions that apply to us, including the Federal Data Protection Act (BDSG) and the German Telemedia Act (TMG).

 Our company would like to use this data protection statement to inform the public about the nature, scope and purpose of the personal data processed by us.
 Furthermore, this data protection statement will advise affected persons about the rights to which they are entitled.

-Dradura Holding GmbH has taken comprehensive technical, organizational and contractual measures to ensure that personal data obtained via this website is protected as seamlessly as possible.
+Dradura Group GmbH has taken comprehensive technical, organizational and contractual measures to ensure that personal data obtained via this website is protected as seamlessly as possible.
 Nevertheless, internet-based data transmissions can feature security gaps as a matter of principle, meaning that absolute protection cannot be ensured.
 For this reason, every affected person is also free to transfer personal data to us in alternative ways, for example over the telephone.

 Our data protection statement is intended to be easy to read and understand for both the public and our customers and business partners.
 In order to ensure this, we would like to explain the terms used beforehand.

 Any identified or identifiable individual, whose personal data is processed, is an affected person.

 This is all information relating to an affected person.
 For example name, identification numbers, location details, online identification or one or more attributes that are an expression of the physical, physiological, genetic, psychological, economic, cultural or social identity of this individual.

 Processing is any procedure carried out with or without the help of automated processes in connection with personal data: collecting, recording, sorting, changing, reading, using, erasing or deleting.
 As is being linked to other data, forwarded or provided internally or externally.